 I am a Registered Clinical Counsellor and have a Masters degree in Counselling Psychology from UBC.
-I am an integrative counsellor drawing from embodied and experiential practices.
-I have post-graduate training in Focusing-oriented therapy, a comprehensive 2-year program with a specific focus on trauma healing.
+I am an integrative counsellor with training in EMDR and Focusing-oriented therapy.

 Other areas of training: